bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 @diff ./restaurant-starter.ts ./restaurant.ts

-In the next step we'll call the `getRestaurants` method in our component to get the list of restaurants.
+In the next step we’ll call the `getRestaurants` method in our component to get the list of restaurants.

 </details>